Azure/batch-shipyard/docs/63-batch-shipyard-custom-images.md

 data volume can be created amongst the compute nodes.

 ### Installed/Configured Software
+Batch Shipyard may install and/or configure a minimal amount of software to enusre that components and directives work as intended.

 #### Encryption Certificates and Credential Decryption
 If employing credential encryption, Batch Shipyard will exercise the necessary logic to decrypt any encrypted field if credential encryption is enabled.